Select Page

 Ceramic Studio

-The Ceramics Studio includes a main workroom with multiple storage areas and dedicated rooms for glazing and for kilns, as well as an outside workspace with a separate building housing large gas kilns.
+The Ceramics Studio is composed of a main workroom with multiple storage areas, dedicated rooms for glazing and for kilns, and an outside workspace with a separate building housing large gas kilns.

 • Plasterwork area